andstor/jsdoc-action/README.md

 ## Supported platforms

 The jsdoc-action is a JavaScript action and is supported on both Linux, MacOS and Windows.
+The action supports stable versions of Node.js 14 and later.

 | OS (runs-on) | ubuntu-latest | macos-latest | windows-latest |
 |---|:---:|:---:|:---:|